-The largest project the system was tested against so far was finding names in full corpus of Biodiversity Heritage library. throughput was 600 000 names a day.
+The largest project the system was tested against so far was finding names in full corpus of Biodiversity Heritage library.
+The average throughput was 600 000 names a day.
 Current usage of the system is about 40 000 requests a day.

 Several original algorithms are at the core of the reconciliation: Name parsing (atomizing) algorithm developed by Dmitry Mozzherin allows to find semantic meaning for different parts of a scientific name [45].
 For example it determines that in Homo sapiens Linnaeus, 1758 ‘Homo’ represents genus string, ‘sapiens’ represents species epithet, ‘Linnaeus’ is author, and ‘1758’ is a year.
 It also finds a “canonical form” of the name – “Homo sapiens”.
 Canonical form normalization is crucial for reconciling names.
 Fuzzy name matching algorithm TaxaMatch was developed by Tony Rees [46].
 It uses Damerau-Levenshtein edit distance algorithm [47] and fine-tuned heuristic rules to determine if two canonical forms are alternative spellings of the same name.
 In addition we use author matching algorithm developed by Patrick Leary.